 WJN Management Committee (The Board)

-WJN is governed and overseen by a Management Committee (The Board), comprising eight women, including those with lived experience of the criminal justice system;
+WJN is governed and overseen by a Management Committee (The Board), comprising of some very versatile women.

-Kat Armstrong is WJN’s President/Public Officer and works together with the board to ensure WJN’s vision and long term strategies are implemented and grow.
+Kat Armstrong (President/Public Officer) works together with the board to ensure WJN’s vision and long term strategies are implemented and grow.
 Kat’s capabilities are a combined result of 10 years of lived experience and academic qualifications, including a Bachelor of Law and recently being admitted as a Lawyer to the NSW Supreme Court.
-Kat is a co-founding member of this organisation from it’s commencement in September 2017 working as its CEO/Director in a voluntary capacity till 31 January 2016 and then again from March to May 2017.
+Kat is a co-founding member of this organisation from it’s commencement in September 2017, working as the CEO/Director in a voluntary capacity till 31 January 2016 and then again from March to May 2017.

-Nicki Petrou (Acting President) is the Principle solicitor of a Community Legal Centre in Darwin, NT.
-Nicki is a co-founding member of the organisation since it’s commencement in September 2017, working tirelessly on the Board for almost 10 years to ensure WJN has grown, reaching its’ current success.
+Nicki Petrou (Vice President) is the Principle solicitor of a Community Legal Centre in Darwin, NT.
+Nicki is a co-founding member of the organisation since it’s commencement in September 2017, working tirelessly on the Board for over 10 years to ensure WJN has grown, reaching its’ current success.
 Nicki is passionate about all social justice issues and a particular interest in prevention and diversionary youth programs.